reckless-sherixx/Dev-Jobs/README.md

 ### For Job Seekers
 - **Profile Management**: Create and customize your developer profile
-- **Job Search & Filtering**: Advanced search with filters by technology, location, salary, and experience level
+- **Job Search & Filtering**: Advanced search with filters location, salary
 - **Application Tracking**: Keep track of your job applications and their status
-- **Personalized Recommendations**: AI-powered job suggestions based on your skills and preferences
-- **Skill Assessment**: Showcase your technical abilities with integrated coding challenges
-- **Resume Builder**: Built-in resume creation and management tools
+-
 ### For Employers
 - **Company Profiles**: Create detailed company pages to attract top talent
 - **Job Posting Management**: Easy-to-use job posting interface with rich text editing